Another Great Turnout at Profit Again in 2010

 Some have made their millions faster, some slower.
 But all have three things in common, these are:

-1. Crash and Burn – If you think every Internet marketer just came from some corporate job and one day through a YouTube video together in his backyard and made millions from it going viral, well think again.
+1. Crash and Burn – If you think every Internet marketer just came from some corporate job and one day, threw a YouTube video together in the backyard and made millions from it going viral, well think again.
 They’ve all had ideas that were tried but their hopes and dreams of immediate success just vanished before their very eyes.
 But, that didn’t stop them because they were….

 So, my point is that you should beware of falling prey to the get started online pitches you’re hearing about because most of them know first-hand that most people will not have the experience, the starvation or the charisma to work through their systems and methods.
 But, they also know you’re not going to ask for a refund either.
 They’ll gladly take your money though!